Reilly's type inequality for the Laplacian associated to a density related with shrinkers for MCF: Proof of Theorem

 \section{Proof of Theorem \ref{TF}}

-\lb{sec12} Let be $p \in M$ the center of $\psi$-mass of $M$.
-Using the Rayleigh's principle and the coordinates functions $x^i_p$ as test functions, it is proved in subsection 3.2 of \cite{BCP} that the inequality \eqref{ineqTF} holds.
-We advertise the reader that Batista, Cavalcante and Pyo call $-f$ what we have denoted by $\psi$.
-Morevoer, they observe that the equality in \eqref{ineqTF} implies that there is a constant $C$ such that
+\lb{sec12} Let $p \in M$ be the center of $\psi$-mass of $M$.
+Using Rayleigh's principle and the coordinate functions $x^i_p$ as test functions, it is proved in subsection 3.2 of \cite{BCP} that the inequality \eqref{ineqTF} holds.
+We alert the reader that Batista, Cavalcante and Pyo call $-f$ what we have denoted by $\psi$.
+Moreover, they observe that the equality in \eqref{ineqTF} implies that there is a constant $C$ such that

 The tangent part of the equality \eqref{56} is

 and its normal part is

 which is the equation of a self-similar solution of the mean curvature flow.